 Tip #1: Eat a Healthy Breakfast

-A healthy breakfast should consist of a combination of healthy fats+ protein+colorful carbohydrates.
+A healthy breakfast should consist of a combination of healthy fats+clean protein+colorful carbohydrates.

-A good example of this are a couple of eggs with half avocado and sweet potatoes.
-Cook in butter, coconut, or olive oil, and top with himalayan sea salt and you’re set to go.
-Your brain will be so satiated you won’t want to eat again in 3 hours, but you will (see below!)
+A good example of this are a couple of eggs with half an avocado and sweet potatoes.
+Cook in butter, coconut, or olive oil, and top with Himalayan sea salt and you’re set to go.
+Your brain will be so satiated you won’t want to eat again in 3 hours, but you will (see below!).

 Tip #2: Eat a Snack Every 3 Hours

-Follow that mid afternoon with another small snack, then feel free to have a small bite of something before bed.
+Follow that with another small snack mid-afternoon, then feel free to have a small bite of something before bed.

 Again, you’re rolling your eyes because you’ve heard this before.

-Have more clarity, poop more easily, have lots of energy and be headache free with staying hydrated.
+Have more clarity, poop more easily, have lots of energy, and be headache free by simply staying hydrated.

-For every glass of coffee or soda you consume, you need DOUBLE the amount in water.
+For every cup of coffee or soda you consume, you need DOUBLE the amount in water.
 For every glass of soda you need 2 glasses of water.
-I don’t now, seems like an obvious choice to me, though you get to choose.
+I don’t know, seems like an obvious choice to me, though you get to choose.